Teachers2021-08-23T10:17:47-04:00

 Catherine Labonté

 Catherine Labonté graduated in 2002 from the fine craft, glass option programme.
 Her work is inspired by cartoons, featuring humorous glass creations made with various techniques.
-She received many awards, including the Prix François-Houdé in 2008.
+She received many awards, including the Prix François-Houdé in 2008 and has been a guest artist at the Corning Museum of Glass since 2015.
 Managing her company Cat Designer Verrier has made her a seasoned entrepreneur.
 Her works are part of important collections such as Loto-Quebec’s and the Musée national des beaux-art du Québec.
 Since 2009, she teaches kiln working to Espace VERRE’s 1st-year students.

 Caroline Ouellette